 Here’s how to boost your image SEO, even if you’re using stock photos.

 So your webpage has finally reached that point.
-You’ve got it up and running, optimized language, used all the right links, maybe you’ve even started your page’s blog.
+You’ve got it up and running, optimized language, used all the right links, and maybe you’ve even started your page’s blog.
 You’ve covered all the basics of SEO and still aren’t ranking?
 What gives?

 Turns out, it probably has something to do with your on-site images.
 Image SEO is a hugely important part of getting your page top ranking status in all the little coves that search engines provide.
 Digital image SEO is hugely important for your business.
 No matter what it is you’re selling.